 Free weed “cloth”

 Use newspapers as weed barriers when creating a new bed.
 They are printed with soy ink and decompose nicely, and are simple to replace once decomposed.
-Don’t use slick colored advertisements or colored pages.
-Once in place, cover newspaper with mulch.
+Use black and white pages only, not the slick colored advertisements or colored pages.
+Once in place, cover the newsprint with mulch.

 Perfect seed starters

 Cardboard egg cartons make excellent seed starters.
 Punch a hole in the bottom for drainage, fill with potting soil, plant your seeds and watch them flourish!

 When choosing plants for your yard or garden, analyze your specific sunlight, soil, and climate first.
 Choose plants accordingly.
 Any garden center will have the personnel to answer questions and help make appropriate selections.

 Citronella, Lemon Eucalyptus, Cinnamon, Castor, Rosemary, Lemongrass, Cedar, Peppermint, Clove, Geranium, Verbena, Pennyroyal, Lavender, Basil, Thyme, and Garlic.

 Don’t use garden soil as potting soil in containers.
 Its quality and texture is variable; it may drain poorly or be too loose and drain too quickly.
 It is also more likely to contain diseases, weed seeds, and insects.
 Do it right the first time using a standard potting soil, and you won’t be disappointed.

 Soak seeds to get a jump on the season.
 Before germinating, seeds need to drink up moisture, just as if drenched by spring rains.
 Once they become plump and swollen, the little embryo inside will begin to grow, signaling that it’s ready to be planted.